 9. DVDs are not renewable.

-10. DVDs may not be borrowed on Interlibrary Loan.
+10. DVDs may not be borrowed through Interlibrary Loan.

-Your Elizabeth Borrower's card may be used at the Elmora Branch, La Corte Branch and E'port branch.
-It may also be used at the Hillside Public Library and most libraries located in Union and Middlesex counties except for the East Brunswick, Summit, Westfield, and Woodbridge Public Libraries).
+Your Elizabeth Borrower's card may be used at the Main Library, the Elmora Branch, the La Corte Branch, and the E'port Branch of the Elizabeth Public Library.
+It may also be used at the Hillside Public Library, any LMxAC member library, and most libraries located in Union and Middlesex counties except for the East Brunswick, Summit, Westfield, and Woodbridge Public Libraries.

 Yes, as long as you...